benjaminwilliams/weather/README.md

 * Styling is very barebones
   * style for specific device types to ensure it looks good
   * add global styles to make inputs, headers etc look better
+* all imports include file extensions.
+This should be removed, but there is a config issue with webpack I have not had time to figure out.

 ## Resources
 * Weather API from [Open Metro](https://open-meteo.com)